 Mandatory Miscellaneous Fees

 Miscellaneous fees are typically levied on items that are either not covered or partially covered by tuition fee and grant/subsidy.
 All students, whether registered on a full-time or part-time basis, are charged the mandatory miscellaneous fees.
 These are due at the same time as the tuition fees.
 These fees fall into the following general categories – registration, student activity, health service and insurance, and academic-related – and contribute towards defraying the associated costs.
 Annual miscellaneous fees payable are set out in here.

 For updates on the fees payable and other financial matters, please click here.

 For more information on Tuition Fee Loan Scheme, please click here.

-Program Progression Path
+Programme Progression Path

 Please click here